apache/yetus/asf-site-src/source/documentation/in-progress/precommit-robots.html.md

 Azure Pipelines support has only been tested on the Ubuntu VM with GitHub as the source repository.
 It automatically configures `--patch-dir` to be `${BUILD_ARTIFACTSTAGINGDIRECTORY}/yetus`.
 While the URL to the console is provided in the report, links are not provided due to the URLs to artifacts not being available at runtime.

-As of this writing, Azure Pipelines has moved to a custom moby build for the 'docker' executable.
-As a result, `--docker` is not supported.

 # Circle CI

 TRIGGER: ${CIRCLECI}=true